 - As a rule of thumb, when it leaves your desk, the document should be thoroughly proofread and ready for publication.

-- Originators must also make certain that the appropriate staff member(s) has read and edited documents prior to review by the Marketing department.
+- Originators must also make certain that the appropriate staff have read and edited documents prior to review by the Public Affairs department.

 - Always use a red ballpoint pen or track changes in Word when editing.
 Please do not use felt tip pens, pencils or blue or black pens to edit.